 The OneDrive owner benefited from a new feature Microsoft introduced in August 2018 to receive email notifications of mass file deletion activity.
 Without this, the issue may not have been detected so easily.
 Here’s the email:

 In our customer’s case, the notification email was initially dismissed as a phishing email by the recipient It was only upon closer inspection that the person decided it may be legit.

-While it is a great feature, the problem is that the usual Office 365 user is receiving several phishing emails each day that do a very good job at looking like official Microsoft alerts about their Office 365 account.
+While it is a great feature, the problem is that the usual Microsoft 365 user is receiving several phishing emails each day that do a very good job at looking like official Microsoft alerts about their Microsoft 365 account.